KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

     x = \frac{\sum_i x_i S_i}{\sum_i S_i},
     ```

     where {math}`i` is the PMT-index, {math}`x_i` the {math}`x`-position of the PMT and {math}`S_i` the integral of the PMT output over the scintillation duration.
-The {math}`y`-position is computed similarly.
-Expression ([19](#eq:gammaposition)) is not very accurate and needs correction for systematic errors (linearity correction).
+The {math}`y`-position is computed similarly. [](#eq:gammaposition) is not very accurate and needs correction for systematic errors (linearity correction).
 The reason is that the response of the PMT’s does not vary nicely with the distance to the pulse.
 In addition, each PMT behaves a bit differently.
 This will be discussed later in this chapter.

 *   **Energy:** {math}`E`\
     &#x20;The energy is computed as